factoriocenter/factorio-admin-command-center/README.md

 - 🔓 **Unlock All Recipes** – Enable every recipe for your force
 - 🧪 **Unlock All Technologies** – Instantly research all techs
-- 🏆 **Unlock Achievements** – Grant every base & Space Age achievement
+- 🏆 **Unlock Achievements** – Grant few base & Space Age achievement

 ---